Mixe languages: Phonology

-Mixe phonology is complicated and little documented.
+The phonology of Mixe languages is remarkable due to their complex system of vowel duration contrasts in addition to glottalization.
 There is a palatalized series of all consonant phonemes (as in Russian, Polish or Irish) and possibly a fortis/lenis distinction in the plosive series, the recognition of which however is obscured by a tendency towards allophonic voicing of consonants in voiced environments.

+The tables below illustrate the phonemes for Ayöök (Totentepec) Mixe:

+Vowels

-Syllable nuclei are notoriously complex in Mixe, varying in length and phonation.
+Syllable nuclei vary in length and phonation.
 Most descriptions report three contrastive vowel lengths.
-There are multiple values of phonation, one being modal voicing.
 The other types of phonation have been variously termed checked vowels, creaky voice vowels and breathy voice vowels.
-Some Mixe variants are innovative and some, notably North Highland Mixe, have complicated umlaut systems raising vowel qualities in certain phonological environments.